uchicago-cs/cmsc23300/website/projects.rst

 Take into account that this project requires using a network simulator that needs to be run with root privileges on a Linux machine.
-If you do not have access to such a machine, you can use a virtual machine to run the network simulator.
-If you need to use a virtual machine, please read our `VM instructions <project3_vm.html>`_.
+If you do not have access to such a machine, you can use the `CS Virtual Machine <https://howto.cs.uchicago.edu/vm:index>`_ (version 201718.3 or higher) to run the network simulator.

 .. toctree::